VitSalis/ting/etc/spec/ARCHITECTURE.md

 ####Logging out

+This operation is performed by the client to the RESTful API server for logging out.

 A DELETE request on `/sessions`.

 During this request the server checks if this user has set a password.
 If not, then along with the session, the user gets deleted, too.

+####Checking authentication

+This operation is performed by the real-time service to the RESTful API server for verifying that a given client cookie is correct.

+A GET request on `/sessions/<username>`.
+This request must be performed using the `ting_auth` cookie that the user provided.
+If the cookie is valid for the given user, a 204 (No Content) response is returned.
+Otherwise, a 403 (Forbidden) response is returned.

+This is a privileged operation.